-- You had a return of excess traditional IRA contributions (see Return of Excess Traditional IRA Contributions, earlier). - Incident to divorce, you transferred or received part or all of a traditional, SEP, or SIMPLE IRA (see the last bulleted item under Line 7, later). - You rolled over any nontaxable portion of your qualified retirement plan to a traditional, SEP, or SIMPLE IRA that wasn't previously reported on Form 8606, line 2.
+- You had a return of excess traditional IRA contributions (see Return of Excess Traditional IRA Contributions, earlier). - Incident to divorce, you transferred or received part or all of a traditional, traditional SEP, or traditional SIMPLE IRA (see the last bulleted item under Line 7, later). - You rolled over any nontaxable portion of your qualified retirement plan to a traditional, traditional SEP, or traditional SIMPLE IRA that wasn't previously reported on Form 8606, line 2.
 Include the nontaxable portion on line 2.

-If you made contributions to traditional IRAs for 2022 in 2022 and 2023 and you have both deductible and nondeductible contributions, you can choose to treat the contributions made in 2022 first as nondeductible contributions and then as deductible contributions, or vice versa.
+If you made contributions to traditional IRAs for 2024 in 2024 and 2025 and you have both deductible and nondeductible contributions, you can choose to treat the contributions made in 2024 first as nondeductible contributions and then as deductible contributions, or vice versa.

 Example.
-You made contributions for 2022 of \$2,000 in May 2022 and \$2,000 in January 2023, of which \$3,000 are deductible and \$1,000 are nondeductible.
-You choose \$1,000 of your contribution in 2022 to be nondeductible.
-You enter the \$1,000 on line 1, but not line 4, and it becomes part of your basis for 2022.
+You made contributions for 2024 of \$2,000 in May 2024 and \$2,000 in January 2025, of which \$3,000 is deductible and \$1,000 is nondeductible.
+You choose \$1,000 of your contribution in 2024 to be nondeductible.
+You enter the \$1,000 on line 1, but not line 4, and it becomes part of your basis for 2024.

-Although the contributions to traditional IRAs for 2022 that you made from January 1, 2023, through April 18, 2023, can be treated as nondeductible, they aren't included in figuring the nontaxable part of any distributions you received in 2022.
+Although the contributions to traditional IRAs for 2024 that you made from January 1, 2025, through April 15, 2025, can be treated as nondeductible, they aren't included in figuring the nontaxable part of any distributions you received in 2024.

-Enter the total value of all your traditional, SEP, and SIMPLE IRAs as of December 31, 2022, plus any outstanding rollovers.
-A statement should be sent to you by January 31, 2023, showing the value of each IRA on December 31, 2022.
-However, if you recharacterized any amounts originally contributed, enter on line 6 the total value, taking into account all recharacterizations of those amounts, including recharacterizations made after December 31, 2022.
+Enter the total value of all your traditional, traditional SEP, and traditional SIMPLE IRAs as of December 31, 2024, plus any outstanding rollovers.
+A statement should be sent to you by January 31, 2025, showing the value of each IRA on December 31, 2024.
+However, if you recharacterized any amounts originally contributed, enter on line 6 the total value, taking into account all recharacterizations of those amounts, including recharacterizations made after December 31, 2024.

-For purposes of line 6, a rollover is a tax-free distribution from one traditional, SEP, or SIMPLE IRA that is contributed to another traditional, SEP, or SIMPLE IRA.
+For purposes of line 6, a rollover is a tax-free distribution from one traditional, traditional SEP, or traditional SIMPLE IRA that is contributed to another traditional, traditional SEP, or traditional SIMPLE IRA.
 The rollover must be completed within 60 days after receiving the distribution from the first IRA.
-An outstanding rollover is generally the amount of any distribution received in 2022 after November 1, 2022, that was rolled over in 2023, but within the 60-day rollover period.
-A rollover between a SIMPLE IRA and a qualified retirement plan or an IRA (other than a SIMPLE IRA) can only take place after your first 2 years of participation in the SIMPLE IRA.
+An outstanding rollover is generally the amount of any distribution received in 2024 after November 1, 2024, that was rolled over in 2025, but within the 60-day rollover period.
+A rollover between a traditional SIMPLE IRA and a qualified retirement plan or an IRA (other than a traditional SIMPLE IRA) can only take place after your first 2 years of participation in the traditional SIMPLE IRA.
 See Pub.
 590-A for more details.

 Pursuant to Rev. Proc.
-2020-46 in Internal Revenue Bulletin 2020-45, available at IRS.gov/irb/2020-45 IRB#REV-PROC-2020-46, you may make a written certification to a plan administrator or an IRA trustee that you missed the 60-day rollover contribution deadline because of one or more of the 12 reasons listed in Rev. Proc.
+2020-46 in Internal Revenue Bulletin 2020-45, available at IRS.gov/irb/ 2020-45 IRB#REV-PROC-2020-46, you may make a written certification to a plan administrator or an IRA trustee that you missed the 60-day rollover contribution deadline because of one or more of the 12 reasons listed in Rev. Proc.
 2020-46.
 See Rev. Proc.
 2020-46 for information on how to self-certify for a waiver.
 Also see Time Limit for Making a Rollover Contribution under Can You Move Retirement Plan Assets? in Pub.
 590-A for more information on ways to get a waiver of the 60-day rollover requirement.

 Note.
-Don't include an outstanding rollover from a traditional, SEP, or SIMPLE IRA to a qualified retirement plan.
+Don't include an outstanding rollover from a traditional, traditional SEP, or traditional SIMPLE IRA to a qualified retirement plan.

-Include, on line 6, qualified distributions from Part IV of your 2022 Form(s) 8915-F, if any, you repaid in 2022 no CAUTION later than the deadline for repayment.
+Include on line 6 qualified distributions from Part IV of your 2024 Form(s) 8915-F, if any, you repaid in 2024 no later than the deadline for repayment.